 Having a tough time with student loan debt?
-You might be able to temporarily delay repayment on your Federal student loans with deferment or forbearance.
+You might be able to temporarily delay repayment on your Federal student loans with deferment, forbearance, or a student loan forgiveness program.

 Deferment pauses repayment of the loan principal and the government may actually pay for the interest, while forbearance only pauses repayment of the principal.